Christmas Markets in Brussels, Strasbourg, Nürnberg, and München

 Day Two - 4 December 2024 - Exploring Brussels

-We started the day with a hearty hotel breakfast before setting out to explore more of Brussels.
-One of our first stops was Mary Chocolatier on the Grand Place, where we sampled some of the most decadent and beautifully crafted chocolates.
-Afterward, we continued wandering through the heart of Brussels, soaking in the charm of the cobbled streets and historic buildings.
-Along the way, we discovered another chocolate shop, Artisan Chocolaterie Belge, and couldn’t resist buying five chocolate bars to take home.
+The day started with a hearty hotel breakfast before setting out to explore more of Brussels.
+One of the first stops was Mary Chocolatier on the Grand Place, where some of the most decadent and beautifully crafted chocolates awaited sampling.
+Afterward, wandering through the heart of Brussels continued, soaking in the charm of the cobbled streets and historic buildings.
+Along the way, another chocolate shop, Artisan Chocolaterie Belge, proved irresistible, and five chocolate bars made it into the bags to take home.

 Manneken Pis statue dressed as a fireman

-Our meandering eventually led us to one of Brussels’ quirky landmarks—the Manneken Pis statue—which, to our surprise, was dressed in a fireman’s suit that day.
-After snapping a few photos, we continued strolling through the streets, taking in the lively atmosphere and intricate architectural details that make Brussels so captivating.
+The meandering eventually led to one of Brussels' quirky landmarks, the Manneken Pis statue, which, to our surprise, was dressed in a fireman's suit that day.
+After snapping a few photos, strolling through the streets continued, taking in the lively atmosphere and intricate architectural details that make Brussels so captivating.

-For lunch, we visited Ballekes, a cozy spot known for its incredible meatballs.
-They didn’t disappoint—perfectly seasoned and served with a variety of delicious sauces.
-Feeling refreshed, we ventured back into the streets of Brussels.
-By this point, the December chill had really settled in, so we ducked into a nearby Dunkin’ Donuts to warm up.
-I ordered a hot chocolate, while my friend opted for a coffee.
+For lunch, Ballekes offered a cozy spot known for its incredible meatballs.
+They didn't disappoint, perfectly seasoned and served with a variety of delicious sauces.
+Feeling refreshed, the streets of Brussels called again.
+By this point, the December chill had really settled in, so a nearby Dunkin' Donuts provided refuge.
+Hot chocolate for me, coffee for my friend.

-Once we’d thawed out, we headed back outside to explore more of the Winter Wonders Markets.
-We sampled a fried dough ball drizzled generously with Nutella—crispy, sweet, and exactly what we needed on a cold winter afternoon.
-On our way back to the hotel, I spotted a stall selling macarons and couldn’t resist picking up a box to enjoy later.
+Once thawed out, back outside meant exploring more of the Winter Wonders Markets.
+A fried dough ball drizzled generously with Nutella hit the spot, crispy, sweet, and exactly what the cold winter afternoon called for.
+On the way back to the hotel, a stall selling macarons proved irresistible, and a box made it back for later.

-After some downtime at the hotel, we made a quick trip to a Carrefour Express nearby and grabbed premade sandwiches for a simple dinner.
+After some downtime at the hotel, a quick trip to a Carrefour Express nearby provided premade sandwiches for a simple dinner.

-The festive vibes of the Winter Wonders market stayed with us—it was truly unforgettable, even if the Glühwein hadn’t improved much from the day before.
+The festive vibes of the Winter Wonders market lingered; it was truly unforgettable, even if the Glühwein hadn't improved much from the day before.
 Still, the variety and quality of the market food perfectly captured the essence of the holiday season in Brussels.
-By evening, we settled in to pack up and rest, ready to head out for the next leg of our journey.
+By evening, packing up and resting was the priority, ready to head out for the next leg of the journey.

 Train to Strasbourg

-An early morning marked the start of our journey to Strasbourg.
-Navigating Brussels-Midi station was a bit chaotic, but we eventually boarded the train and settled in for a four-hour ride through Belgium and France.
+An early morning marked the start of the journey to Strasbourg.
+Navigating Brussels-Midi station was a bit chaotic, but eventually the train was boarded for a four-hour ride through Belgium and France.
 The views from the train were serene, offering glimpses of the countryside blanketed in winter hues.

-Arriving in Strasbourg, we checked into the Le Bristol Hotel before heading straight to the markets.
-The Cathedral Place market was a feast for the senses, and their orange-infused Vin Chaud was the best we had tried so far.
-For lunch, I could not resist trying Choucroute — a hearty sausage in bread topped with tangy sauerkraut — delicious and warming on such a crisp day.
+Arriving in Strasbourg, checking into the Le Bristol Hotel came before heading straight to the markets.
+The Cathedral Place market was a feast for the senses, and their orange-infused Vin Chaud was the best so far.
+For lunch, the Choucroute proved irresistible, a hearty sausage in bread topped with tangy sauerkraut, delicious and warming on such a crisp day.

-That evening, we watched the Christmas tree light show at Kléber Place before heading to Au Pont Corbeau for dinner.
+That evening, the Christmas tree light show at Kléber Place provided entertainment before heading to Au Pont Corbeau for dinner.
 The cozy, traditional atmosphere was the perfect setting to unwind.
-The Fleischkuechle, their pumpkin soup and Spaetzle were absolutely comforting—simple, flavorful, and the ideal way to end a day full of exploring.
+The Fleischkuechle, their pumpkin soup and Spaetzle were absolutely comforting, simple, flavorful, and the ideal way to end a day full of exploring.

 Strasbourg Cathedral during Christmas